It's Your Choice 2018

 If/when your employer does not pay any portion of the premium, the premium will be deducted from your monthly annuity.
 If the annuity is not sufficient to allow a premium deduction, you will be billed directly.

-(Annuitants only) If you return to work for a WRS-participating employer, you may be eligible to once again become an active WRS employee.
-If you make this election and become an active WRS employee, your annuity will be cancelled and you will no longer be eligible for health insurance as a retiree/annuitant.
-You will be eligible for health insurance as an active WRS employee through your WRS participating employer if the employer is participating in the ETF health insurance program.
+(Retirees only) If you return to work for a WRS-participating employer, you may be eligible to once again become an active WRS employee.
+If you make this election and become an active WRS employee, your annuity will be canceled and you will no longer be eligible for health insurance as a retiree/annuitant.
+You will be eligible for health insurance as an active WRS employee through your WRS-participating employer if the employer is participating in the ETF health insurance program.
 If you work for a state employer, the state (non-Graduate Assistant) premium rates will apply.
 Check with your employer to make sure you have other health insurance coverage available before you elect WRS participation.

 You may also waive or terminate enrollment under Medicare until the first Medicare enrollment period after active WRS employment ceases.
 While covered through active employment, your premium rates will be the active employee rates, not the Medicare rates.